ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 change more frequently.
 -->

-This design addresses the two issues as the following:
+This design addresses the two issues as follows:

-- To address the first issue, the multipart/related media type includes the type parameter to allow indication of the root object.
-For example, to indicate a cost map service, the `media-type` will be `multipart/related` with a parameter `type=application/alto-costmap+json`; to indicate an endpoint cost map service, the parameter will be `type=application/alto-endpointcostmap+json`.
+- To address the first issue, the multipart/related media type includes the type parameter to allow type indication of the root object.
+For a cost map service, the `media-type` will be `multipart/related` with the parameter `type=application/alto-costmap+json`; for an endpoint cost map service, the parameter will be `type=application/alto-endpointcostmap+json`.
 This design is highly extensible.
-The entries can still use the `application/alto-costmapfilter+json` or `application/alto-endpointcostparams+json` as the accept input parameters, and hence the ALTO client still sends the filtered cost map request or endpoint cost service request.
+The entries can still use `application/alto-costmapfilter+json` or `application/alto-endpointcostparams+json` as the accept input parameters, and hence an ALTO client still sends the filtered cost map request or endpoint cost service request.
 The ALTO server sends the response as a `multipart/related` message.
-The body of the response includes two parts: the first one is the media type according to the `type` parameter; the second one is a property map associated to the first map.
+The body of the response includes two parts: the first one is of the media type specified by the `type` parameter; the second one is a property map associated to the first map.
 - To address the second issue, each part of the `multipart/related` response message has the MIME part header information including `Content-Type` and `Resource-Id`.
-The ALTO client can subscribe to the incremental updates (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately using the `Resource-Id` header.
+An ALTO server MUST generate incremental updates (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately using the `Resource-Id` header.

-By applying the design above, for each path vector query, the ALTO server can return the path vectors and the associated property map modularly and consistently.
-The ALTO server can reuse the data models of the existing information resources.
-And the ALTO client can subscribe to the incremental updates for the dynamic generated information resources without any changes.
+By applying the design above, for each path vector query, an ALTO server returns the path vectors and the associated property map modularly and consistently.
+An ALTO server can reuse the data models of the existing information resources, and an ALTO client can subscribe to the incremental updates for the dynamic generated information resources without any changes.

 <!--